navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 * [NavPi v1.0.9 "Default"](https://nav.nyc3.digitaloceanspaces.com/navpi/navpi_1.0.9.img) - 11.1 GB
 * [NavPi v1.0.9 "Optimised"](https://nav.nyc3.digitaloceanspaces.com/navpi/navpi_1.0.9_lite.img) - 6 GB

-### Upgrade notes
+### Installation notes

+After downloading v1.0.9, you'll need to use a program like [Etcher](https://etcher.io/) to flash the new image onto your SD card.
+After booting up the NavPi with the updated card installed, the NavCoin daemon should start automatically.
+If you have a keyboard and mouse connected, you should be able to now use the Chromium WebUI to view your wallet.
+The memory usage will initially spike as the chainstate database is loaded, but it should stabilise within about 10 minutes.

-If you are re-imaging your SD card to v1.0.9, we recommend following the [guide to setup a USB swap drive](https://info.navcoin.org/knowledge-base/navpi-usb-swap/) instead of relying primarily on the preconfigured ZRAM swap.
+For the best long-term performance, we recommend following the [guide to setup a USB swap drive](https://info.navcoin.org/knowledge-base/navpi-usb-swap/) instead of relying primarily on the preconfigured ZRAM and default SD swap space.